 Applying for a mortgage is one of the biggest financial commitments you’ll ever make so it shouldn’t be surprising that it’s a detailed process.
 Whether you’re a first-time buyer, purchasing your second home, or re-mortgaging, it’s a good idea to have your affairs in order when it comes to getting approval.

-The finer details can differ from one institution to the next – but the general requirements will almost always follow the same principles.
-With that in mind, begin with these two golden rules;
+The finer details can differ from one institution to the next – but the documents required for Mortgage Application in Ireland will almost always be the same depending on if you are a first-time buyer or not.
+With that in mind, begin with these two golden rules.

 - Retain a copy of any document you provide to your lender.